 Roving WritersSix NYRB Classics

-Are your vacation plans cancelled this year?
-Take some of the sting away by immersing yourself in these vivid, extraordinary works of travel literature.
-In Tété-Michel Kpomassie’s twentieth-century autobiography An African in Greenland, the author migrates north from his home in Togo to live for a time with the Inuit in Greenland—a trek that lasts nearly a decade and leads Kpomassie up the west African coast, through Europe, and finally to his arctic destination.
+Wander along with five intrepid authors in these vivid, astonishing works of travel literature.
+In Tété-Michel Kpomassie’s twentieth-century autobiography An African in Greenland, the writer and explorer migrates north from his home in Togo to live for a time with the Inuit in Greenland—a trek that lasts nearly a decade and leads Kpomassie up the west African coast, through Europe, and finally to his arctic destination.